I’ve always been fascinated by airplane banners. There is no way you can miss them unless you are asleep.

 Living in South Florida it’s not unusual to see these banners airplanes flying along the shoreline.
 Especially during holidays such as this past Memorial Day weekend.
 I’m always attempting to take photos of those that get my attention, some because they’re well executed, while others because they’re total flaps.
 I don’t always succeed at taking the photos, most times by the time I get the camera ready, they’ve already passed by.

 The point of airplane banner ads is to identify the advertiser and the marketing message from afar.
-The most effective ones have a concise message, displayed in highly contrasting and largest possible size text.
+The most effective ones have a concise message, displayed in highly contrasting and the largest possible size text.
 In short, they are very easy to read.

 Unlike these ads in this picture below, which seem to be 3 ads running together: